JaredChung/jaredchung_blog/content/posts/2016-07-17-A-Primer-on-Time-Series-using-R-and-Python.md

 * Holt's Winter method
 * ARIMA

-We will be using the daily US Beer Sales dataset  as a way of comparing each of the forecasting techniques.
-The data is comprised of 1992-2016 overtime as shown in the table below.
-The main packages used are <i>forecast</i> package for R and <i>statsmodels</i> package for Python.
+I'll be using the daily US Beer Sales dataset to test out the forecasting techniques.
+The data is comprised of sales between 1992 to 2016 as shown in the table below.
+The main packages that will be used is the <i>forecast</i> package for R and the <i>statsmodels</i> package for Python.

 ![your-alt-text]({{ url_for('static', filename = 'img/post_img/timeseries_table.png') }})